CatalystCode/cordova-plugin-cogsvcsspeech/cognitiveservicesPlugin/README.md

 For more information read [About regions](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started#about-regions)

-SetSubscription creates the Cognitive Services speech configuration and requires the subscription and region of the Azure Speech resource.
+init creates the Cognitive Services speech configuration and requires the subscription and region of the Azure Speech resource.

-SetSubscription must be called before the plugin can be used by other method.
+init must be called before the plugin can be used by other method.
 Recommended to call the SetSubscription method in the InitializingApp method.

-###StartSpeaking (string speechText)
+### StartSpeaking (string speechText)

 **Speech Text**: The text that will be spoken by the audio player.